william5647/jekyll-william/_posts/insecure-deserialization/2023-10-02-insecure-deserialization.md

 <figcaption>Fig 1.
 Session Cookie</figcaption>
 </figure>

-Decode the session cookie from base64 into plaintext, modify the admin attribute into 1, and re-encode it
+1. Decode the session cookie from base64 into plaintext, modify the admin attribute into 1, and re-encode it.

 <figure>
 <img src="{{ page.image2 }}" alt="">
 <figcaption>Fig 2.
 New Session Cookie</figcaption>
 </figure>

-Use the new session cookie, to elevate our privilege into admin
+2. Use the new session cookie, to elevate our privilege into admin.

 <figure>
 <img src="{{ page.image3 }}" alt="">